david-t-martel/oscmex/src/oscpp/oscpp/SPECIFICATION.md

 OSC itself only defines the *content format*.
 It is transport-independent.
 Common transport methods include:

 * **UDP:** Most common due to low overhead and speed, suitable for real-time control.
 Packet loss and ordering are potential issues.
 Maximum packet size is limited by the underlying network MTU (Maximum Transmission Unit).
 * **TCP:** Provides reliable, ordered transmission, useful when data integrity is paramount, but introduces latency and overhead.
-Requires a streaming format (e.g., SLIP encoding or length-prefixing) to delineate packet boundaries.
+Requires a streaming format (e.g., SLIP encoding or length-prefixing) to delineate packet boundaries. *(Note: Framing required for oscpp)*
 * **SLIP (Serial Line IP):** A simple protocol (RFC 1055) for sending IP datagrams over serial lines.
 OSC packets can be framed using SLIP's END (0xC0) and ESC (0xDB) characters.
 * Other transports (like Files, Pipes, USB, Shared Memory) are also possible.